-A locally owned future for Copșa Mare?
+A locally owned Copșa Mare?

 This serious, forward-looking study, in English and Română, by The Sustainable Landscapes Group, identifies two critical factors that are affecting the way rural Transylvania evolves over the next three decades: The balance EU and national policymakers choose between economic development and environmental sustainability, and the ability or otherwise of local people to take advantage of the opportunities that tourism and a growing demand for organic produce bring.